Cartogopher/Scavenger-Route/README.md

 cave exit --> \[[House Grey Mane]] bedroom door

-If the New Location is out of bounds, or in a dead end, I do

-general description of door --> New Location #oob

-Gloomreach i don't remember-->Shadowgreen Cavern #oob

 \*(If you want Obsidian to view .txts you must use the [txt as md Obsidian Plugin](https://github.com/deathau/txt-as-md-obsidian) plugin.
 I chose not to enfore .md for adoptability.)